COSC-310-Group-8/Assignment_3/README.md

 ## Installation Guide

 To get a local copy up and running on your local device.
 You must have the Java Development Kit installed.
-Once you have that done you can simply pull the code and compile/run it in your local IDE.
-Use standard output to interact with NOVA-ChatBot.
+Due to the size limit on GitHub, we are unable to upload a certain jar and the exectuable JAR file for NOVA.
+Here is the link to a zip folder of the completed project, which contains the runnable JAR and the necessary JARS for the toolkits to make the program run:

 <p align="right">(<a href="#top">back to top</a>)</p>